WHEN PRIVATE PRACTICE TURNS PUBLIC

-Many years ago, a family member (by marriage) boastfully announced that his therapy client appeared on the cover of a specific high-profile magazine that month.
-My gut twisted, alerting me this was a breach of ethics.
-I'd returned to academia in pursuit of a psychology degree back then, but during the course of my schooling, learned that my uneasiness about his having shared a client's identity was fully justified.
-It was considered a serious, punishable offense.
+Many years ago, a family member (by marriage) boastfully announced that one of his clients appeared on the cover of a specific high-profile magazine that month.
+My gut twisted, alerting me something was very wrong with his revelation.
+It was a breach of ethics.
+I'd just recently returned to academia in pursuit of a psychology degree back then, and during the course of my schooling learned that my uneasiness about his having shared a client's identity was fully justified.
+It was considered in fact, a serious, punishable offense.

-Protecting the privacy and confidentiality of clients, is supposed to be of the utmost importance!
+Protecting the privacy and confidentiality of clients no matter who they are, is of the utmost importance!
 I've always placed a high premium on my own privacy, so this issue struck a pretty sensitive nerve with me, and I've taken a hard line in reference to it throughout my entire career, even though I have not worked as a state licensed professional.
 It always seemed to me, that if we were ethical beings who innately sensed the difference between right and wrong, we would comport ourselves according to this principle, and wouldn't need all the rules and regulations imposed on us by a governing board.

-The foundation of a meaningful, solid therapeutic relationship is built on trust, confidentiality and empathy.
-Let's just imagine, that the therapist is a public figure who's in treatment~ would he/she not feel troubled and angry to learn that their clinician defiled their privacy, by telling others about them?
+The foundation of a meaningful, solid therapeutic relationship is built on confidentiality, empathy and trust.
+Let's just imagine, that the therapist is a public figure who's in treatment~ would he/she not feel troubled and angry to learn that their clinician defiled their privacy, by telling others they were treating them?

-Some colleagues have played it fast and loose with this issue, no matter how many ethical or regulatory laws the BBS imposes to prevent these boundary violations.
-It appears that clinicians cannot resist the temptation to exalt their own egos when a famous individual has enlisted their care~ but from where I'm sitting, it's just plain wrong, and I'm disgusted and disheartened by it.
-This sort of practice doesn't raise my esteem for these therapists, it lowers it~ and has stopped me from referring-out to them.
-Is this their narcissism showing, or just their insecurity?
-Is there a difference??
+Some colleagues have played it fast and loose with this ethical issue, no matter how many regulatory laws the BBS imposes on them to prevent these boundary violations.
+It appears that clinicians cannot resist the temptation to exalt their own egos when a famous individual has enlisted their care~ but from where I sit, it's just plain wrong and I'm disgusted and disheartened by it.
+This sort of practice doesn't raise my esteem for these therapists, it lowers it~ and has in fact, stopped me from referring-out to them.
+Is this inexcusable behavior their narcissism showing, or just their insecurity?
+Is there actually a difference??

 Human nature delights in its close encounters with fame, but given this very common tendency, is it even fair to reveal one's "secret client" to a friend~ but swear them to secrecy??
 Isn't there something very wrong with this picture?
 Oh, they've only told one person?
+History has shown that gossip is almost irresistible to humans.
 I imagine it would be surprising to discover how many people now know whom they've been treating, and have spread the word.
 Shame on them, and their naivety!
-I imagine that 'fame by association' helps people feel more important or interesting, but when it comes to ignoring every client's right to privacy, it stinks.
+I imagine that 'fame by association' helps people feel more important or interesting, but when it comes to ignoring a client's right to privacy, it stinks.

 Don't misunderstand.
-I've cared for these colleagues, and have admired them for years, but the instant they've shared a client's identity (whether famous or not), my trust and respect for them is forever tainted.
+I've cared for these colleagues as friends, and have admired them for years, but the instant they've shared a client's identity (whether famous or not), my trust and respect for them is forever tainted.
 They might balk at this, while citing that "everyone does it," but just because an action has become common or standard practice, it doesn't mean it's acceptable or right behavior.